foxdonut/meiosis/tutorial/lessons/07-using-mithril.md

 ## 07 - Using Mithril

-In the previous lesson, [06 - Components](06-components.html), we created the state management code for an example with a `conditions` component and two temperature components, `air` and `water`.
+In the [06 - Components](06-components.html) lesson, we created the state management code for an example with a `conditions` component and two temperature components, `air` and `water`.

-In this section, we'll wire this up to Mithril.
+In this section, we'll wire this up to [Mithril](http://mithril.js.org/).

 ### Mithril Stream